Emergent soft-gap Anderson models at quantum criticality in a lattice Hamiltonian within dynamical mean field theory: Results and Discussion

+by considering the most divergent term in the denominator.
+Thus, the spectral function of the f-density of states is given by:

+The above expression shows that the $\rho_f(\omega)$ has a soft-gap form with the exponent $r$.
+The arguments presented in sections III.C and III.D establish the link between the isosbestic exponent and the soft-gap exponent.
+Namely, if $\Sigma_{QCP}(i\omega_n\to 0)\approx -i\mathrm{sgn}(\omega_n)|\omega_{n}|^{-r}$, then $\rho_f(\omega)\approx|\omega|^{r}$.
+The isosbestic exponent and the soft-gap exponent of the spectrum have the same magnitude but the opposite sign. {\textbf {This emergent soft-gap density of states at the QCP represents our most important result.}}

-The inference of a soft-gap density of states can be further consolidated by analytically continuing the CTQMC Greens function via P\'ade approximation as implemented in Ref.~\cite{schott2016analytic} to get the real frequency spectra, $\rho_f(\omega)$.
-Indeed we confirm (see the supplemental information ~\cite{SM}) that the single particle density of states (DOS) $\rho_f(\omega; T=0.002)$ at $t_\perp=1.03=t_{\perp c}$, exhibits a power law, soft-gap DOS ($\sim |\omega|^r+a_0$) as expected.
-Thus, we have shown that the isosbestic exponent in the Matsubara frequency self-energy is a signature of a soft-gap $f$-density of states.
-While the density of states has a Kondo resonance in the FL phase, and a gap in the MI phase, it has an emergent soft-gap form at the QCP.
+The inference of a soft-gap density of states can be further consolidated, by analytically continuing the CTQMC Greens function.
+Here we have used P\'ade approximation as implemented in Ref.~\cite{schott2016analytic} to get the real frequency spectra, $\rho_f(\omega)$.

+The analytically continued $f$-spectra are shown in Fig.~\ref{fig:app_DOS} for the parameters $t_{\perp}=0.8$ in the left panel, $t_\perp=1.033=t_{\perp c}$ in the middle panel and $t_{\perp}=1.08$ in the right panel.
+In the left panel, $\rho_f(\omega)$ is peaked around $\omega=0$, which is the Kondo resonance, characteristic of the FL phase.
+The MI phase (right panel) exhibits a gapped $\rho_f(\omega$), representing a Mott insulator.
+Particularly at $t_\perp=1.033=t_{\perp c}$, the single particle density of states (DoS) $\rho_f(\omega; T=0.002)\sim |\omega|^r+a_0$ exhibits a power law, soft-gap DoS in agreement with the previous discussion.
+Thus, we have shown that, while the density of states has a Kondo resonance in the FL phase, and a gap in the MI phase, it has an emergent soft-gap form at the QCP.